MaciejStranz/ml-algorithms-playground/README.md

     },
 ```
 ## Frontend
-Currently developed basic login and register pages with authentication logic based on JWT.
+The frontend is built with React and includes basic login and registration pages integrated with the backend JWT authentication flow.
+Protected routes ensure that only authenticated users can access secured views.
+The UI is styled using Tailwind CSS.
 ![Register Page](register_page.jpg)